gobuffalo/docs/templates/docs/building.md

 ----> cleaning up ...coke/actions/actions-packr.go
 ```

-Please note this will disable the internal assets handling too, so the final executable is lighter.

 By default, the assets archive is put in the *bin* directory, but if you change the executable output directory with the `-o` flag, the assets will be put in the same directory.

 ```bash